K2/Reloc/README.md

 process.

 ### Bugs
+  * Fixe'dm all ;)
-  * For some reason when the last word is written out (the buffers are being delocated) they do not appear back on disk.
+  * ~~For some reason when the last word is written out (the buffers are being delocated) they do not appear back on disk.
-    Currently I modify the delocation buffer in-place so in the event your not using disk files and call this method w/o hitting the disk we don't need to waste too much, it's probably a worthless micro-opt anyhow.
+    Currently I modify the delocation buffer in-place so in the event your not using disk files and call this method w/o hitting the disk we don't need to waste too much, it's probably a worthless micro-opt anyhow.~~